A Time Travel Story (work in progress)

 The afternoon passed quickly.
 Jacob and Farley extracted the time machine from the pond by Farley wading waist deep on the backside of the pod and pushing while Jacob stayed on the front and somewhat guided the large ball onto the shore.
 Once on the shore, Farley leveled the door with the ground, reached in, and tapped a button somewhere on a panel just inside the door.
 With that tap, the machine leveled itself and to Jacob’s amazement auto-balanced.
 Despite being a large ball, it could now be entered and exited without the slightest movement.

 Jacob had been eager to see the inside.
 As he rushed to the door Farley put his hand out.

 “Whoa skippy.
 That’s not a playroom.
 The slightest miss-adjustment to the controls can create a lot of problems.
 I wouldn’t want my head to end up in one time and my feet another.”

 Jacob honored the rules, not wanting to be responsible for such horror.
 Barely sticking his head in he scoped out the elaborate control room.
 Farley wasn’t joking.
 The controls appeared complex and there were a lot of them.

-“Yeah, dad was working on it when he disappeared.
-He had some secret project he needed it for.
+“Yeah, dad was working on it when he disappeared into the water.
+He had some project he needed it for.
+But he wouldn’t tell me what it was yet.
 He’d become pretty obsessed with it.”

 “I didn’t see anything like that in the house.”

-Jacob’s dad’s workshop was a ramshackle one-story two room shack.
-As they approached it, junk increasingly littered the road.
-Spools of wire, scrap metal, various electrical equipment and miscellaneous do-dads cluttered the ground on both sides of the path.
+Jacob’s dad’s workshop was a ramshackle one-story two-room shack.
+As they approached, junk increasingly littered the road.
+Spools of wire, scrap metal, various electrical equipment, and miscellaneous do-dads cluttered the ground on both sides of the path.

 “Your dad must have been quite the electrician.”
 Farley marveled.